Emergency funds through NetCredit

 - Peer-to-peer networks

 Most lenders will look at your credit history to determine the actual products, rates and terms that they can offer you.
-Depending on your loan application and the state where you live, you may qualify for a NetCredit personal loan or line of credit, which can help you cover emergency expenses.
+Depending on your application and the state where you live, you may qualify for a NetCredit personal loan or line of credit, which can help you cover emergency expenses.